 The catalog stays current with incidents, launches, security stories, platform tradeoffs, and production lessons.
 That keeps sponsor alignment tied to live engineering conversations instead of generic tech news.

-This is a guest conversation episode of Ship It Weekly (separate from the weekly news recaps).In this Ship It: Conversations episode I talk with Yvonne Young, a cloud and Linux mentor active in the…
+This is a guest conversation episode of Ship It Weekly, separate from the weekly news recaps.In this Ship It: Conversations episode, I talk with Stephane Moser about Pipedrive’s move from Jenkins to GitHub Actions,…

 The show also publishes supporting updates through show-news posts and owned web surfaces, which helps sponsor-aligned content stay discoverable outside the main episode feed.